 I’ve blogged about my fun birthdays in New York City before.
 Some have been low key and relaxed while others have been more on the rowdy side.
 This weekend, I celebrated another year gone by, and a fun-filled start to my birthday week.
 The past few days went like this…

 After eating too many wasabi nuts, it was time for dinner downtown at Bobby Flay’s Gato.
-Located in the hip NoHo neighborhood, Gato boasts a lively, party-like atmosphere, a huge bar, and a spacious dining room.
+Located in the hip NoHo neighborhood, Gato offers a lively, party-like atmosphere, a huge bar, and a spacious dining room.
 It’s not like a lot of the smaller, more quaint restaurants downtown.
-Besides the food, which I’ll get to in a moment, we spotted Bobby Flay standing outside the kitchen!
+Besides the food, which I’ll get to in a moment, I spotted Bobby Flay standing outside the kitchen!
 (No photo on this go-around.)

 It was time to get dressed and head downtown to the High Line to meet my mom, aunt and cousin.
 We strolled on a picture-perfect afternoon, and the rain managed to hold off until later in the day.